bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 [See the Documentation folder](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/tree/master/Documentation).

-This sketch uses the Arduino Mega 2560 and the Wiznet 5100 ethernet shield.
+The sketches here use the Arduino Mega 2560 and the Wiznet 5100 ethernet shield.
 You can also use another Arduino like the Uno but that one only has one hardware serial port.

 Serial1 is used for the EMS module.